 “There’s no one-size-fits-all design, but right now we think an appropriate strategy is to size the batteries to take up most of your average daily excess kWh (that’s the energy that would be sent to the grid) for the spring and summer months.
 For example, if the system would send an average of 10 kWh per day to the grid in April, you can pick a battery system that has 8-12 kWh of usable capacity.”

 For those not operating in California, it’s important to ask your customers questions to learn why they’re focused on a fast ROI and exactly what it means to them.
 Some good questions are:

 - What does fast ROI mean to you?

 - Have you done any research into the ROI of storage?

 - Have you received any quotes from other providers offering ROI?

-Storage Objection 2: 100% Backup
+Storage objection 2: 100% backup

-If you run up against this storage objection, a good solution is to explain to them that backing up all of their energy usage is expensive and rarely necessary, but how you explain this is very important.
+If you run up against this objection, you can explain that backing up all of their energy usage is expensive and rarely necessary, but how you explain it is very important.

-1. Uncover their needs
+1 — Uncover their needs

 - How did you come up with your storage needs so I can better understand which system would be best for you?